WELCOME DR. DOZOIS OUR TEAM OUR RESEARCH JOIN THE TEAM PHOTOS

 Undergraduate degree: BSc (Hons.)
 BA (Hons.)
 Psychology, University of Waterloo

 Daniel received his B.A.
 (Honours) in psychology from the University of Waterloo and his M.Sc. in clinical psychology from the University of Western Ontario, where he is currently completing his Ph.D.
 Daniel’s research interests centre on cognitive vulnerability to depression, particularly the predictors of relapse/recurrence in the disorder.
 As part of his dissertation work, Daniel is developing and validating a novel measure that assesses rumination about one's romantic partner.
-Dan is currently on his pre-doctoral residency at the University of Ottawa’s Centre for Psychological Services and Research.
+Dan completed his pre-doctoral residency at the University of Ottawa’s Centre for Psychological Services and Research.

 Mary Ritchie, graduate student (Co-supervised with Dr. Derek Mitchell)